Joohansson/NanoRPCProxy/README.md

 ---

 In addition to the RPC interface, NanoRPCProxy also has built-in support for certain websocket subscriptions offered by the Nano node, for example block confirmations.
 Similar to the RPC, the websocket is DDOS protected and acts as a secure layer between the client and the node.
-This allows for example a public websocket open to everyone who needs to track certain accounts in real-time, without the need to set up their own node.
+This allows, for example, a public websocket open to everyone who needs to track certain accounts in real-time, without the need to set up their own node.
 That could be, but not limited to:

 * Microprocessors controlling hardware (IoT) like animal feeder, beer dispenser, door locks, arcade machines, exhibition demos, hobby projects, etc
 * Web apps with features activated by payments, wallet alert/tracking, payment listener, games, etc